 The Department of Philosophy offers a two-year program of study towards the completion of Master of Arts degree in Philosophy.
-Admissions are not restricted to students with undergraduate degrees in philosophy.
+Admissions are opento students with undergraduate degrees in philosophyand to interested students from other academic disciplines.
 Qualified students from other majors or concentrations will also be considered for admittance.
-This program is designed to prepare students for higher level graduate work and success within a top flight Ph.D. program in philosophy as well as prepare students to teach philosophy in graduate school or at a community college level.
+This program is designed to prepare students for higher level graduate work and success in top flight Ph.D. programs in both continental and analytic philosophical traditions as well as prepare students to teach philosophy in graduate school or at a community college level.